bodin/pdf-templates/README.md

   sets the image width in px, sets the table width in %

 height = "int"
-  only available on image and spacer sets the image height
+  only available on image and blank sets the image height

 colspan = "int"